Denmark Street: Current occupants

 12 Bar Club was based at No. 26 between 1994 and 2015.

 On the corner of the street with Charing Cross Road is Chris Bryant's Musical Instruments.
 Denmark Street Guitars claims to have over 3,000 instruments in stock and to have the largest selection of guitars in the UK.
 Regent Sounds, formerly the recording studio, which specialises in Fender and Gretsch guitars and Essex Music at No. 4; the Alleycat Bar and Club sits in the basement below the store.
 No.Tom Vintage and Classic Guitars has a store at No. 6.
 Macaris, a guitar retailer, was established in 1958 and specialises in Gibson models.
 As well as their shop at No. 25, they have an additional shop nearby on Charing Cross Road.

 The sheet music shop Argents is currently based at No. 19.
 It was founded by The Zombies' Rod Argent as a keyboard shop and was previously based next door, at No. 20.
 Since then it has undergone two changes of owners and now specialises in sheet music and DVD sales, covering a wide variety of styles including jazz and classical.

 Rose, Morris & Co have been established in Denmark Street since 1919.
 Originally based at No. 11, they now occupy No. 10 in the former offices of Southern Music Publishing.
 The company became the first British distributor of Rickenbacker guitars in 1962, which had a surge in popularity after musicians noticed the Beatles' John Lennon playing one.
 Rose Morris purchased instruments directly from Rickenbacker's factory instead of their sales office, in order to keep up with demand.
 The models that were ordered by Rose Morris from Rickenbacker and that were then sold and distributed in Great Britain, Australia and New Zealand had unique model designations such as the Rose Morris '1996', the equivalent of a Rickenbacker 325 model but with f-foles, or the Rose Morris '1999' model, the equivalent of a Rickenbacker 4001 bass guitar.

 There has been a recording studio in the basement of No. 22 since Tin Pan Alley Studios was established in 1954.
 It was founded by session violinist Ralph Elman, and was previously the premises of the Acid Jazz Records label.
 In 2013, producer Guy Katsav took over management of the premises, renaming them Denmark Street Studios.

+As of 7 August 2025, No 20 is home to "B.R.A.T - beautifully romanticised accidentally traumatized".
+B.R.A.T is a Store and Fan Club; a vision of Yungblud.
+The space is a fan club and store where fans can buy merch, grab coffee/beer, attend art classes, play pool, and connect in a creative space celebrating self-expression.